Dog food allergies seem to be getting more prevalent these days.

 If you have no time or inclination to cook for your dog, that’s fine.
 Don’t feel guilty about it.
 There are now quite a few natural dog foods on the market that work well even for dogs with food allergies.

-Here are just some examples: (click on the affiliate links to find out more)
+Here are just a couple of examples: (click on the affiliate links to find out more)

-- Stella & Chewy’s Raw Dinners Freeze-Dried Dog Food
+- Stella & Chewy’s Raw Freeze-Dried Dog Food

-This is another freeze-dried raw food with choices of different protein sources, some novel, such as venison, duck, lamb, pheasant.
+This is a freeze-dried raw food with choices of different protein sources, some novel, such as venison, duck, lamb, pheasant.

 This dry food also has limited ingredients (one animal protein source and peas), and the animal protein sources include rather novel meats, such as duck, kangaroo, venison, whitefish.